Appboy/appboy-android-sdk/README.md

 appboy-android-sdk
 ==================

-The public repo for the Appboy Android SDK
+This is the public repo for the Appboy Android SDK.

 ## Private Beta
 Welcome to our private beta.